oscar-franzen/alona/README.md

   --perplexity INTEGER            The perplexity parameter in the t-SNE
                                   algorithm.
 Default: 30
   -s, --species [human|mouse]     Species your data comes from.
-Default: mouse --dark_bg                       Use dark background in the scatter plot.
+Default: mouse --dark_bg                       Use dark background in scatter plots.
                                   Default: False
+  --color_labels TEXT             Plot cell type labels with the same color as
+                                  the corresponding cell cluster cells.
+                                  Default: True
   --cleanup                       Perform cleanup of temporary files.
   -lf, --logfile TEXT             Name of log file.
 Set to /dev/null if you
                                   want to disable logging to a file.
 Default: